Last edited on Nov 1, 2023

 - To advertise and market products and services to you, including but not limited to:

-- Determine which addresses do not currently subscribe to Services and send marketing or advertising to those homes.
+- Determine which addresses do not currently subscribe to our Services and send marketing or advertising to those homes.

 - Analyze the Services that customers currently receive and send marketing or advertising about other Services we offer.